-This is nothing special or unique, just a regular shadow due to the upper eyelashes.
+This will create a shadow under the upper eyelashes.

-I will be creating the base color for the eye itself.
+I will be creating the base color for the iris.
 To do that, I will make a layer and a clipping mask on top of the base color.

-Then I will select a really nice looking color for it.
+Then I will select a really nice-looking color for it.
 I can change the base color later on.
-For now, the eye white looks pretty good with this base color.
+For now, the sclera looks pretty good with the selected base color.

-So to start that, I will create a very basic shading.
+So, to start that, I will create a very basic shading.
 I will make another layer and create a gradient for the base color, and for this, I will use multiply layer mode.
-This feature helps the colors work well together and will keep the colors kind of correct.
+This feature helps the colors work well together and will keep the colors correct.

 Next, I will reduce the opacity a little to get the underlying color more visible so that it comes through.

 I will create another shadow that can be colored the same way the gradient color was.
 This part is yet another new layer.
 I can place it there and reduce the opacity.

 You can clearly see when I reduce the opacity; the layers begin to add up slowly and look fantastic; however, if you feel like the color was not the exact way you wanted.
 You can just keep tweaking the color and opacity until it looks just right.